5 Monthly Dividend REITs to Buy Now

 5 Monthly Dividend REITs to Buy Now: #3

-The current price per share of Realty Income stock is $59.09, which is well below the 52-week high of $84.92.
+The current price per share of Realty Income stock is $72.76, which is near the 52-week high of $75.40.
 The stock price has been moving on a steady upward trend over the last 5 years, but has certainly suffered as a result of the widespread financial implications of the COVID-19 pandemic.
-Realty Income Corporation’s stock took a tremendous hit in March 2020, falling from $76.59 to $42.50.
+Realty Income Corporation’s stock took a tremendous hit in March 2020, alongside much of the rest of the United Stated market.
 Since then the stock has been slowly recovering and still has room to improve.
-Investors who make the move to buy Realty Income stock right now, while the share price is depressed will put themselves in a prime position to attain a strong dividend yield on their investment as well as the potential for capital growth as the stock continues to recover.

 5 Monthly Dividend REITs to Buy Now: #2